-Resident Assistants (RAs) are selected juniors and seniors who serve in the residence halls as peer counselors and advisors.
-They are available to provide general information and counseling, and to make appropriate referrals as needed.
-RAs also have responsibility for security, fire protection, and general safety within the dormitories.
-RAs also function as liaisons between students and the administration.
+The Resident Assistants (RAs) are selected sophomores, juniors, and seniors who serve in the residence halls as peer advisors and community buildings.
+They are available to provide general information, answer questions, and to make appropriate referrals as needed.
+RAs also have responsibility for security, fire protection, and general safety within the residential communities.
+Further RAs function as liaisons between students and the administration.
 There are six primary areas of responsibility for the RA position:

-(5) Foster Intentional Learning & Development Amongst Residents
+- Foster Intentional Learning & Development Among Residents

 - Attend Weekly staff meetings that typically occur on Monday-Thursday evenings (typically last one hour)

-- Attend regularly-scheduled one-on-one meetings between the RA and the RCC
+- Attend regularly-scheduled one-on-one meetings between the RA and the AC

 - Serving "on-call" for your community on weeknights and weekends, as well as performing walkthroughs of the community in order to promote health, safety, and welfare of all residents

-- Completing administrative responsibilities, such as assisting with Move-In and Move-Out room inspections, completing RA Concern Reports, completing program request forms, completing on-call logs, and attending semesterly and on-going in-service trainings
+- Completing administrative responsibilities, such as assisting with Move-In and Move-Out room inspections, RA Concern Reports, program request forms, on-call logs, and attend on-going in-service trainings

 - Facilitating floor, building, and community programs that focus on wellness, community building, and safety